qsheeeeen/RL-Practice/README.md

 ### 2.2.
 Software:
 Depending on what you intend to do, different package are needed.
 See [requirements.txt](requirements.txt) for more detail.
-To make the whole system work.
+To make the whole system work
 `numpy`, `pyzmq`, `blosc`, `pigpio` and `picamera` should be installed on Raspberry Pi.
 `numpy`, `pyzmq`, `blosc`, `pygame` and `torch` should be installed on PC.
 ## 3. Run